jbs4bmx/tarkyStuffs/mods/BandanaOfProtection/README.md

     "Resources": {
         "RepairCost": 1,        // [Integer] value must be a whole number - Sets the cost to repair the item.
 (1-9999999) "Durability": 1,        // [Integer] value must be a whole number - Sets the durability amount of the item.
 (1-9999999)
-        "minTraderLevel": 1,    // [Integer] value must be a whole number - Sets the minimum required trader level to acquire this item.
-(1-4)
-        "marketPrice": 1,       // [Integer] value must be a whole number - Sets the Flea Market price of the item.
-(1-9999999)
         "traderPrice": 1        // [Integer] value must be a whole number - Sets the Ragman price of the item.
-(1-9999999) },
-    "other": {
-        "HideWarningMessage": false     // Verify that you have read this document and the configuration file.
-    }
+(1-9999999) }
 }
 ```